44mira/articles/Monads.md

 For a while I had been reading about this pattern that kept getting *praised* in the functional programming community, but I hadn't come across a definition— an explanation, that did *it* for me.

 But somewhere along that road, after all those times sunk into understanding this pattern— I felt like I could comfortably say that I had reached an understanding on it.
-It stopped being a "Aha!
+It stopped being an "Aha!
 I think I got it!"

 And that really was the motivation behind this article series, to help curious individuals tackling this niche I devled into a year prior, have a better time than I did.
 I told myself: